9 Expert Tips for Planning a Wedding [Staying Focused & Keeping your Cool]

 Nothing is scarier to a bride than going into debt because of her wedding.
-When planning the wedding, it is crucial to stay focused on the limits that you have given yourself.
+A crucial tip for planning the wedding is to stay focused on the limits that you have given yourself.
 We suggest for you to make two lists: one of items that you absolutely must have, and items you would love to have if your budget allows for it.
 Is that $12,000 dress really THAT much better than that $2,000 dress?
 You are only wearing it for one night after all.

 The emotional transition of going from single to married is more of a strain than most people realize.
 The engagement period is a scary time and the brain obsesses over unimportant things in order to mask it’s fear and confusion about the changes.

 Use the time with your friends to unwind and forget about the stress, rather than drowning yourself in it.
 No wedding day will be absolutely perfect.
-Sometimes things don’t go as planned, sometimes there are surprises, and that’s all okay!
-Just remember that everything will work out fine.
+Sometimes things don’t go as planned, sometimes there are surprises, and that’s all okay.
+The best you can do is prepare a bridal checklist to guide your efforts and just remember that everything will work out fine.

 This is a huge mistake that many people don’t even realize they’ve succumb to.
 Sometimes we get so caught up in the swing of things that we start to cancel lunch plans or date nights with our significant other.
 This kind of behavior can put unnecessary space between the two of you and can cause friction over trivial things.